miacheng2/CITS5206-capstone/README.md

 - **Framework**: Django
 - Provides a robust backend solution for complex web applications.

-## Data Model(This part need to be updated after we got the volunteer form template.)
+## Data Model(This part need to be updated after we get the volunteer form template.)

 ### Users